HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 ### Event Notifications and What to Include

+What information is included in a notification depends on the level of information being provided (see [Payloads](payloads.html)).

-In addition to the Subscription Status information, each notification MAY include additional resources or references to resources (URLs or ids).
+In addition to general Subscription status information, each notification MAY include additional resources or references to resources (URLs or ids).
 The notification shape SHALL be based on the definitions from the `SubscriptionTopic` relevant to the notification:

 #### Focus Resource